azionaventures/aziona-cli/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Feature / Refactoring
+name: Feature
-about: New feature or code refactoring
+about: New feature added
 title: ''
-labels: feature, refactoring
+labels: feature
 assignees: ''

 ---

+**Why this feature**

 **Description**
 A clear and concise description.